d1r7b46/Password-Spray-Tools/README.md

 A Google Sheet template to verify gmail email accounts (with instructions).

 WARNING: To work properly, you must open this as a Google Sheet.
-1. Input the emails here that you would like to verify.
+1. Input the emails in Column A that you would like to verify.
-2. Copy and paste the same list from Column A.
+2. Copy and paste the same list from Column A to Column B.
-Then, select all of column B and Select Insert > Smart Chips > Convert to people chip
+3. Select column B and modify the row by choosing Insert > Smart Chips > Convert to people chip

 This form will have worked as expected if the People chip causes the True/False to trigger in columnn C and if a verified list outputs into column D.